Overview of Banks in Belgium

 #10.
 Key-trade Bank

-A financial institution based in Belgium with subsidiaries in Luxembourg offering banking and trading services with special emphasis on online activities.
-In terms of banking activities, regular retail banking services are offered including:
+Keytrade Bank is a financial institution based in Belgium with subsidiaries in Luxembourg offering banking and trading services with a special emphasis on online activities.
+In terms of banking activities, regular retail banking services are provided, including: –

-- Current Account services yielding 1% and 5 cents for each transaction executed
+- Current account services yield 1% and 5 cents for each transaction executed.

 - Savings account with an interest rate of 1.50% and 0.40% fidelity premium.

-- Term Account between 1 week and 1 year
+- Term account between 1 week and one year.

 #11.
 Delen Private Bank

-This is a Belgian bank specializing in Stock Broking and Wealth Management.
-It has branches spread across Belgium, Switzerland, and Luxembourg under the supervision of the National Bank of Belgium (NBB) and FSMA (Belgian Financial Services and Markets Authority).
-It offers specialized services in Asset Management inclusive of Discretionary Management.
-It also offers real estate planning services.
+Delen Private Bank is a Belgium bank specializing in stockbroking and wealth management.
+It has branches spread across Belgium, Switzerland, and Luxembourg under the National Bank of Belgium (NBB) and FSMA (Belgian Financial Services and Markets Authority).
+It offers specialized services in asset management, inclusive of discretionary management.
+It also provides real estate planning services.

-We hope you liked this guide to top banks in Belgium.
-If you are looking forward to making a career in Banking, then you can check out some of the awesome resources –
+We hope you liked this guide to Banks in Belgium.
+We discuss an overview of the list of top 11 top banks in Belgium, their structure, and their financial status.
+If you are looking forward to making a career in banking, then you can check out some of the awesome resources: –